Bitcoin-ABC/bitcoin-abc/doc/unit-tests.md

 #### bitcoin-seeder unit tests

-The `bitcoin-seeder` unit tests can be built with `ninja test_bitcoin-seeder` or built and run in a single command with `ninja check-bitcoin-seeder`.
+The `bitcoin-seeder` unit tests can be built with `ninja test-seeder` or built and run in a single command with `ninja check-seeder`.

-To run the `bitcoin-seeder` tests manually, launch `src/seeder/test/test_bitcoin-seeder`.
+To run the `bitcoin-seeder` tests manually, launch `src/seeder/test/test-seeder`.

 To add more `bitcoin-seeder` tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `src/seeder/test/` directory or add new .cpp files